getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ### transport

 This switches out the transport that is used to send events.
 How this works depends on the SDK.
-It can for instance be used to capture events for unit-testing or to send it through some more complex setup that requires proxy authentication.
+It can, for instance, be used to capture events for unit-testing or to send it through some more complex setup that requires proxy authentication.

 {:.config-key}